bryan-zake/random_walk/README.md

 A command line utility written in python for creating visualizations of \
 random walks in Python 3 with numpy and matplotlib.

+Please submit any pull requests if you add useful features or find any bugs!

 ## Usage
 python3 main.py -h
 Usage: